smaclell/smaclell.github.io/README.md

 smaclell.github.io
 ==================

-My personal blog to share fun about Deployment, Development and Shipping Software
+My personal blog to share about Deployment, Development and Shipping Software

 If you find any problems feel free to create an issue or [pull request](https://github.com/smaclell/smaclell.github.io/compare/) and I will be happy to take a look.
 Otherwise if you are enjoying what I have to say then I would love to hear from you.